wibidei/prueba-onlinebuyer/wp-content/plugins/add-to-any/README.txt

 To place the buttons as a "widget" in your theme (if your theme supports WordPress Widgets), go to `Appearance` > `Widgets`, then drag AddToAny to an available Widget Area and click `Save`.

 To further customize AddToAny, see the <a href="https://www.addtoany.com/buttons/customize/wordpress">WordPress sharing documentation</a> for the AddToAny plugin.
-Many customizations will have you copy & paste one (or just a few) lines of JavaScript code into "Additional Options" box.
-The Additional Options box is in `Settings` > `AddToAny`.
+Many customizations will have you copy & paste one or more lines of JavaScript code into "Additional JavaScript" box.
+The Additional JavaScript box is in `Settings` > `AddToAny`.

 = Something is wrong.
 What should I try first? =

 Try temporarily switching themes and deactivating other plugins to identify a potential conflict.
 If you find a conflict, try contacting that theme or plugin author.
-If an issue persists on a default theme with all other plugins deactivatd, perform a google search across the WordPress forums using a query such as: <a href="https://www.google.com/#q=site:wordpress.org%2Fsupport+-reviews+addtoany+">site:wordpress.org/support -reviews addtoany [your issue issue here]</a>
+If an issue persists on a default theme with all other plugins deactivated, perform a google search across the WordPress forums using a query such as: <a href="https://www.google.com/#q=site:wordpress.org%2Fsupport+-reviews+addtoany+">site:wordpress.org/support -reviews addtoany [your issue issue here]</a>

 Feel free to <a href="https://wordpress.org/support/plugin/add-to-any">post here</a>, where the community can hopefully help you.
 Describe the issue, what troubleshooting you have already done, provide a link to your site, and any other potentially relevant information.